addi/Break5/README.md

 Simply run Break 5 from spotlight and do whatever you have to do.
 After 5 minutes the sites will be blocked again and that’s how you know it’s time to get back to work.

+# Download

+You can get the app [here](/Break5.zip).
+But you will have to right click the app and select open for the first time, since the app is not code signed.

 # How it works

 Simply add **#break** and **#/break** above and below the sites you want to be able to unblock with Break 5 in your /etc/hosts file.